nilovelez/quevedo/README.md

 # quevedo
-WordPress plugin for content creators
+Quevedo is a suite of tools for bloggers and content creators.